netkatya/project-js-06/README.md

 📚 Book Search Website A responsive and user-friendly book search website built with HTML, SCSS, and JavaScript.
 The project uses an external API to fetch and display books based on user queries.
-Visitors can search for books, view detailed information in modals, switch between light and dark themes, and manage a personal library with “Read” and “Queue” lists.
+Visitors can search for books, view detailed information in modals, switch between light and dark themes.

 ✨ Key Features 🔎 Search Books by categories